-Fold a real paper rocket to match your design!
-Try different nose shapes and see which flies straightest when you toss it.
+Make a real rocket to match your design!
+Paper rockets and bottle rockets are lots of fun.
 Which fin shape makes it most stable?

 Stand up and crouch low like a rocket on the pad.
 Count down out loud — at zero, JUMP as high as you can!
 That's liftoff.
 Make engine sounds the whole time!

-From origami to orbital physics — something for every crew member aboard.
+From origami to classic songs — something for every crew member aboard.

 Astronauts eat carefully designed meals.
 Yours just happen to taste incredible.